FreeWillie265/Intruder-Detection-System/README.md

 # Intruder-Detection-System
 Intruder Detection System Using PIR Sensor

+## Initialization
+Put the code in a directory with the same name as the .ino file Place the directory in the arduino sketches directory

 ## Library Installation
 Install blink by following the article on the following link